-A 2007 national poll sponsored by Johnson & Johnson and affiliated companies, in conjunction with the NHLBI, shows that less than five years after the NHLBI launched The Heart Truth campaign and its Red Dress, 57 percent of U.S. adult women recognize the Red Dress as the national symbol for women and heart disease awareness, up from consumer awareness surveys conducted in 2006 and 2005 revealing 39 percent and 25 percent, respectively.
+A 2007 national poll sponsored by Johnson & Johnson and affiliated companies, in conjunction with the NHLBI, shows that less than 5 years after the NHLBI launched The Heart Truth program and its Red Dress, 57 percent of U.S. adult women recognize the Red Dress as the national symbol for women and heart disease awareness, up from consumer awareness surveys conducted in 2006 and 2005 revealing 39 percent and 25 percent, respectively.

 - Survey Shows Few Women Acknowledge Their Personal Risk for Heart Disease

 A 2006 survey conducted by Lifetime Television, in conjunction with the NHLBI, found that while an increasing number of women are aware that heart disease is their #1 killer, many still do not acknowledge their personal risk and most feel that dialogue is lacking between them and their health care providers on the topic.

 - Survey Shows Women are Disappearing into a Cholesterol Gap

 A survey of 2,700 women sponsored by the Preventive Cardiovascular Nurses Association found that over 80 percent of respondents did not know their cholesterol numbers.
 Survey findings identified a need for further education about all relevant cholesterol factors that contribute to heart disease.